nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 |
 **Capture The Flag**

+    **2.1 What kind of K8S Resource Definition can be used with NGINX+ for simplicity and advanced configuration of load balancing?**

+    | response >> Custom

-    **2.1 What is the name of the Custom Resource used for Advanced load balancing configuration and used as an alternative to the Ingress resource.**
+    **2.2 What is the name of the Custom Resource used for Advanced load balancing configuration and used as an alternative to the Ingress resource?**

     | response >> VirtualServer